Clearsky-Vision/clearsky_api_tools/README.md

 When a request overlaps multiple tiles, the "IMAGE_VERSION" and "MODEL_VERSION" tags will list values for each intersecting tile, separated by commas.
 The order of these values corresponds to the internal positioning of the tiles within our data storage, not by numerical sorting.
 For instance, if a request intersects four tiles, where three use model version 13 and the last uses model version 15, the "MODEL_VERSION" tag might display as "13,15,13,13".
 This arrangement ensures that any change in the data, such as a change in version from "13,15,13,13" to "13,15,13,15", indicates that the last tile in our internal sorting has been updated to version 15.

-### Tile vs Processing API
+### Tile vs Composite

-* **Tile API:** A ClearSky Vision tile is always 2621 km2 (5120x5120 px) and it may contain no-data near shores or UTM zone transitions.
-A tile is returned as a Cloud Optimized GeoTIFF (COG), meaning it contains multiple resolutions that can be extracted one-by-one.
-The Tile API does not allow for any processing.
+* **Tile:** A ClearSky Vision tile is currently always 2621 km2 (5120x5120 px), based on a specific EPSG (e.g. EPSG:32632), and may contain no-data pixels `-32768` near shores or UTM zone transitions.
-* **Processing API:** You only pay for the data you need.
-The Processing API can cut and merge tiles into custom bounding boxes (including single and multipolygons), reproject coordinates, calculate indices ((A+B)/(A-B)), and/or downscale resolution.
+* **Composite:** You specify exactly the data you need.
+Composites can cut and merge tiles into custom bounding boxes (including single polygons and multipolygons), reproject coordinates, calculate indices ((A+B)/(A-B)), and/or downscale resolution.
 Its purpose is to deliver analysis-ready data in whatever format is required by the user.

-As a rule of thumb, if your area of interest is larger than 10% of a tile (~262.1 km), you might want to utilize the Tile API as it will be cheaper in credits.
-Our tiles are also faster to acquire as there is no processing happening, the only delay is download time.
+As a rule of thumb, if the ratio between your area of interest and tile area is larger than that of the tile price vs composite price, you might want to order the Tiles rather than composites as it will be cheaper.

+Data ordered using tiles or composites will be accessible for a single download request using composite processing as of 2024-12-01, but there are plans TBD to require additional steps for processing composite downloads in areas using ordered tiles.
+Imagine asynchronous processing with polling of composite processing status rather than just waiting for a response with the imagery data for the request.

 ## Key Features: